 - Campus roadways, parking lots, paths, and buildings cannot be maintained for public safety.

 The Public Safety Department initiates the closure decision process when weather conditions begin to worsen.
-The Director of Campus Operations, the Vice President of Administrative Services, the Executive Dean, and the President are all involved in making a decision to close campus.
+The Vice President of Administrative Services and the President are involved in making a decision to close campus.

 Four decisions are possible:

 - No closure—Classes will meet and offices will remain open as usual;

 - Delayed opening/early closure—Classes before or after a stated time will not be held but college offices will be open for regular business;

 - Partial closure—Classes will not meet but college offices will be open for business; or